UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 You should install [Quartus Prime Lite](http://dl.altera.com/?edition=lite) (it's free).
 You will want version **17.1.1**, which means that you need to first install 17.1 and then install update 17.1.1.593.
 Make sure your download includes the ModelSim simulator and support for the Cyclone V FPGA device that is the heart of your DE1-SoC board, and that that you select all of these during installation.

+You should also install the [University Program extensions](https://www.intel.com/content/www/us/en/programmable/support/training/university/materials-software.html?&ifup_version=17.1) for this version of Quartus.

 If you have problems installing the software, please contact your TA in the first week of Lab 1.